-16.13.2.
-Height of Fences

-- A. Novice 2 feet Ponies and Horses - B. Green 2 feet Small/Medium Ponies, 2 feet 3 inches Large Ponies; 2 feet 6 inches Horses - C. Intermediate 2 feet Small/Medium Ponies, 2 feet 3 inches Large Ponies; 2 feet 9 inches Horses - D. Pony 2 feet Small; 2 feet 3 inches Medium; 2 feet 6 inches Large - E. Junior Horse 2 feet 3 inches - F. Junior High and Senior Horse 3 feet - 16.13.3.
-A horse/rider combination may enter only ONE Equitation Over Fences class. - 16.13.3.
-The rider only is being judged.
-Rider will be judged on his/her seat, hands, legs, feet, position, balance and control of mount.
-Suitability of horses shall be considered.
-Individual performance shall consist of riding over a course of at least six jumps at the recommended height.
-Rider shall have the animal under control at all times.
-Proper use of the hands is very important. - 16.13.4.
-Class Descriptions - A. Novice Equitation Over Fences (432) Open to riders who are not capable of showing over fences higher than 2 feet OR riders who are in their first two years of showing in USEF, IEA or breed shows, and/or the TN State 4-H Horse Show.
-Simple changes not penalized.
-Six to 8 fences; no oxers; no in-and-outs.
-Horse/rider combination may not cross enter into any Handy Hunter class.
-Horse/rider combination may not cross enter into any Equitation, Under Saddle, Working Hunter or Hunter Hack class other than Novice. - B. Green Equitation Over Fences (434) Open to 4-H members of any age riding horses or ponies which are in their first two years of showing over fences.
-Fences 2 feet for small/medium ponies, 2 feet 3 inches for large ponies, and 2 feet 6 inches for horses.
+16.13.4.
+Class Descriptions

+- A. Novice Equitation Over Fences (432) Open to those horse/rider combinations who are in their first two years of showing in USEF, IEA or breed shows, and/or the Tennessee State 4-H Horse Show.
+Horse/rider combination may not cross enter into any Under Saddle, Equitation, Hack or Over Fence class other than Novice.
+Fence heights Cross-Rails; no combinations. - B. Intermediate A Equitation Over Fences (434) Open to 4-H members of any age riding horses or ponies which are in their first two years of showing over fences and/or horse and rider combinations that are incapable of jumping higher than 18 inches (ponies) and 2 feet (horses).
+Fence heights 18 inches for all Ponies and 2 feet for all Horses.
 6 to 8 fences; no oxers or in-and-outs.
 Simple changes not penalized.
 Course will require at least one change of direction.
-Horse may not cross enter into any Handy Hunter class.
-Horse/rider combination may not cross enter into any Equitation, Under Saddle, Working Hunter or Hunter Hack class other than Green. - C. Intermediate Equitation Over Fences (436) Open to riders who are not capable of showing over fences higher than 2 feet (small/medium ponies), 2 feet 3 inches (large ponies), or 2 feet 9 inches (horses) OR riders who have showed more than two years in USEF, IEA or breed shows, and/or the TN State 4-H Horse Show.
-Horse/rider combination may not cross enter into any Handy Hunter Class.
-Horse/rider combination may not cross enter into any Equitation, Under Saddle, Working Hunter or Hunter Hack class other than Intermediate. - D. Pony Equitation Over Fences (439) Open to 4-H members of any age riding ponies.
+Horse may not cross-enter into any Handy Hunter class.
+Horse/rider combination may not cross-enter into any Equitation or Under Saddle other than Intermediate or Working Hunter or Hack class other than Intermediate A. - C. Intermediate Equitation B Over Fences (436) Open to riders who are not capable of showing over fences higher than 2 feet (small/medium ponies), 2 feet 3 inches (large ponies), or 2 feet 6 inches (horses) OR riders who have showed more than two years in USEF, IEA or breed shows, and/or the Tennessee State 4-H Horse Show.
+Horse/rider combination may not cross-enter into any Handy Hunter Class.
+Horse/rider combination may not cross-enter into any Equitation or Under Saddle other than Intermediate or Working Hunter or Hack class other than Intermediate B. - D. Pony Equitation Over Fences (439) Open to 4-H members of any age riding ponies.
 Pony/rider combination may not cross enter into any Under Saddle, Equitation, Hack or Over Fence class other than Pony.
 Fence heights 2 feet (small); 2 feet 3 inches (medium); 2 feet 6 inches (large). - E. Junior Equitation Over Fences (442) Open to junior 4-H members (grades 4-5) riding horses.
 Horse/rider combination may not cross enter into any Under Saddle, Equitation, Hack or Over Fence class other than Junior Horse.
-Fence heights 2 feet 3 inches. - F. Junior High Equitation Over Fences (445) Open to junior high 4-H members (grades 6-8) riding horses.
+Fence heights 2 feet 3 inches.

+- F. Junior High Equitation Over Fences (445) Open to junior high 4-H members (grades 6-8) riding horses.
 Horse/rider combination may not cross enter into any Under Saddle, Equitation, Hack or Over Fence class other than Junior High Horse.
-Fence heights 3 feet. - G. Senior Equitation Over Fences (448) Open to senior 4-H members (grades 9-12) riding horses.
+Fence heights 2 feet 6 inches. - G. Senior Equitation Over Fences (448) Open to senior 4-H members (grades 9-12) riding horses.
 Fences 3 feet.
 Horse/rider combination may not cross enter into any Under Saddle, Equitation, Hack or Over Fence class other than Senior Horse.
-Fence heights 3 feet.
+Fence heights 2 feet 9 inches.